 Here are three ways you can use communication tools to support managers and help your organization earn high marks:

 1. Conduct Interactive Workshops to Train Managers on the Process

 When a global company was introducing a new performance management process and tool, we worked with the HR team to develop a web workshop for managers.
 The goal was to help managers understand priorities and what to do.

 Topics included briefing managers on process objectives, setting expectations, and instructing them to use the tool.
 We offered several sessions scheduled at different times of the day, so managers could choose the time that worked best for them.

 Manager feedback about the workshops was positive.
 Ninety-nine percent of attendees agreed that they understood the importance of talking to their team about priorities.
 Eighty-six percent agreed that they better understood how to discuss those priorities.
 Some comments included:

 - “Great class!
-It really helped to understand where the company as a whole was coming from and how to break it down to employee level.
+It helped to understand where the company as a whole was coming from and how to break it down to the employee level.
 I would attend this again.”